ubernostrum/django-registration/docs/forms.rst

    .. note:: **Unicode case handling**

-     On all versions of Python, this form will normalize the username value to form NFKC.
+     On all versions of Python, this form will normalize the username value to form NFKC, matching Django's default approach to Unicode normalization.
 On Python 3, it will also case-fold the value (Python 3 provides a native :meth:`~str.casefold()` method on strings).
-The normalization matches what is performed by Django's default implementation.

      The validator will then use a case-insensitive (`iexact`) lookup to determine if a user with the same username already